BikLab/BITMaB2-Tutorials/QIIME2-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 ---

 * NOTE: For the purposes of this tutorial, we are running all the analysis in a single directory and using non-descriptive names when assigning output files.
-However, we highly recommend that you use a directory structure that allows you to keep your files organized and name your files and directories as descriptively as possible.
-We have shared our own directory structure and naming conventions at the end of this tutorial.

 ## Step 1 - Importing data, summarize the results, and examing quality of the reads